 4 - payback and keep the profits

-At end of the Challenge students calculate their profit and repaying £10 pledge plus £1 legacy contribution
+At end of the Challenge students decide how to spend or donate their profit after repaying £10 pledge plus £1 legacy contribution

 Tenner Weekly Competitions

 At the end of week 1 and week 2 students have the opportunity to enter a weekly Challenge competition:

 We look for logos which create impact and communicates easily the product or service to customers

 2 - Sales Pitch

 Imagine you only have 60 seconds to sell your product or service, what would you say?

 When the Challenge begins all Tenner competitions will be open for submissions, entries can be uploaded whenever they are ready.

 Full details of file formats, upload instructions and judging criteria will be available online in resources for the Challenge.